-The trading price of our common stock has been, and is likely to continue to be, highly volatile and could be subject to wide fluctuations in response to various factors, some of which are beyond our control, including limited trading volume and as a result of the factors discussed in this "Risk Factors" section and elsewhere in this Quarterly Report on Form 10-Q among others.
+The trading price of our common stock has been, and is likely to continue to be, highly volatile and could be subject to wide fluctuations in response to various factors, some of which are beyond our control, including limited trading volume and as a result of the factors discussed in this "Risk Factors" section and elsewhere in this Quarterly Report on Form 10-K among others.

 In addition, the stock market in general, and the Nasdaq Global Select Market and biopharmaceutical companies in particular, have experienced extreme price and volume fluctuations that have often been unrelated or disproportionate to the operating performance of these companies.
-Broad market and industry factors may negatively affect the market price of our common stock, regardless of our actual operating performance.
+Broad market and industry factors, such as the current COVID-19 global pandemic and resulting market volatility, may negatively affect the market price of our common stock, regardless of our actual operating performance.
 In the past, securities class action litigation has often been instituted against companies following periods of volatility in the market price of a company's securities.
 This type of litigation, if instituted, could result in substantial costs and a diversion of management's attention and resources, which could materially and adversely affect our business, financial condition and results of operations.